harshketkar/Stakeholder_Performance_Dashboard/README.md

 ### Export Options

 *   **PDF Export:** A dedicated button allows stakeholders to download the dashboard in PDF format.
 The PDF captures all visible charts, KPIs, and filters.
-*   **Watermark:** Exported PDFs include a light watermark with the company's branding.